smart-facility/calendar-based-microsim/README.md

 A calendar-based approach to order the various models in a microsimulation for the evolution of a population.

 # authors
-Dumont M., University of Namur: conversion of the initial code of TransMob to add the possibility to code with the dates\n Barthélemy J., SMART, University of Wollongong: write initial code\n Huynh N., SMART, University of Wollongong: write initial code and the possibility to chose the order of modules
+Dumont M., University of Namur: conversion of the initial code of TransMob to add the possibility to code with the dates

+Barthélemy J., SMART, University of Wollongong: write initial code

+Huynh N., SMART, University of Wollongong: write initial code and the possibility to chose the order of modules

 # execution